-These doughnuts are easy to cook over a campfire, a BBQ, or even a gas hob, making them a great thing to try with the kids on your next camping trip.
+These doughnuts are easy to cook over a campfire, a BBQ, or gas hob, making them a great thing to try with the kids on your next camping trip.

-These ‘campfire doughnuts’ are very simple to make and a fun activity to do with your kids at the campsite.
+These 'campfire doughnuts' are simple to make and fun to do with your kids at the campsite.

-Credit for this recipe goes to the Scout’s Essential Camping Cookbook (review here).
-This is one of the fun recipes we’ve tried from the book.
+Credit for this recipe goes to the Scout's Essential Camping Cookbook.
+This is one of the fun recipes we've tried from the book.

 How to make Campfire Doughnuts